SamAshray1/DevOps-Project/kubernetes/Services-k8s.md

    - Maps a service to a DNS name outside the cluster.
    - The DNS name can be an external service, and Kubernetes will forward requests to that DNS address.
    - This is useful for services that are external to the Kubernetes cluster but you want to access them like a native Kubernetes service.

+1. When is FQDN Used?
+✅ Cross-Namespace Communication

+By default, a Service name alone only works within the same namespace.
+If you need to access a Service from another namespace, you must use the FQDN.

+2. When Can You Use Just the Service Name?

+✅ Inside the same namespace
+✅ When using ClusterIP, NodePort, or LoadBalancer